timannamit5/Data-Structures-Algorithms/README.md

   Like int x; //This is not allowed
 * Same algorithm can be submitted in different languages.
 * Please Fix only one issue in one pull request

+#If any doubt , it can be cleared later.